 I booked this stay with a combination of points and cash.
 I got a great deal on a four-night stay in a two-bedroom suite for only $400 per night, but decided to extend my trip and booked two nights in a two-queen room with a 3,000-point Club Upgrade.
 The two additional nights cost a whopping $534 per night (for four adults), but the Club Upgrade with cash would have cost an additional $200 per night.
 I was happy to trade 6,000 points to keep $400!

 Best Cards to Get Access to Hyatt Points

-- Chase Sapphire Preferred — Earn 60,000 Chase Ultimate Rewards points after you spend $4,000 on purchases in the first three months from account opening.
-Earn 2x points per dollar spent on travel and dining, and 1 point per dollar spent on all other purchases worldwide.
+- Chase Sapphire Preferred — Earn 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
+Earn 3x points spent on dining and 2x points on travel, and 1 point per dollar spent on all other purchases worldwide.
 Points transfer 1:1 to Hyatt. $95 annual fee.

-- Chase Sapphire Reserve — Earn 50,000 Chase Ultimate Rewards points after you spend $4,000 on purchases in the first three months from account opening.
+- Chase Sapphire Reserve — Earn 50,000 bonus points after you spend $4,000 in the first 3 months from account opening.
 Earn 3x points per dollar spent on travel and dining, and 1 point per dollar spent on all other purchases worldwide.
 Points transfer 1:1 to Hyatt. $550 annual fee.